The True Identity of the Woman in Revelation 12! Pt 7 The Book of Ruth

-It was the responsibility of the nearest relative to buy back the land that belonged to their family.
-In this verse, Boaz approaches a nearer relative to ask him to buy the land of their brother Elimelech.
+It was the responsibility of the nearest relative to buy back the land that belonged to and in their family name.
+In this verse, Boaz approaches a nearer relative first to ask him to buy the land of their brother Elimelech.
 But as you read down you find this relative refuses, because it would mean that it would ruin his inheritance.
 You can see in verse 4 that Boaz tells this other relative that if he didn’t buy the land that he would do it, because there are no other relatives that can legally do it.
 But, did you notice the term “redeem”.
-“Redemption” is a New Testament term and work of Christ.
+“Redemption” is a New Testament term and one of the key works of Jesus Christ.

 Rth 4:5 Then said Boaz, What day thou buyest the field of the hand of Naomi, thou must buy it also of Ruth the Moabitess, the wife of the dead, to raise up the name of the dead upon his inheritance.

 You can see in this verse of Ruth the problem that the other relative is faced with.
-In order to redeem the land of Naomi, you must marry the gentile woman Ruth and have an heir for the dead relatives.
+In order to redeem the land of Naomi, he must marry the gentile woman widow named Ruth and have an heir for his dead relative.
 This is the law of God given to the nation of Israel and it is very significant to the story of Jesus and the church.

 So how does all of this relate to other scriptures in the Bible?
-I’ll end this blog with this related reference found in the New Testament:
+I’ll end this lesson with this related reference found in the New Testament: